Surrey

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary The system for managing GP correspondence and medication review requests remains flawed.
+Concerns summary (AI summary) The system for managing GP correspondence and medication review requests remains flawed.
 There is also no clear system to update GPs when patients are not under the medical team, risking unrecognised disengagement.